dsys/fluentd/README.md

 ## Usage

 Available on Docker Hub as [pavlov/fluentd](https://hub.docker.com/r/pavlov/fluentd).
-If you'd like to make your

 This container is meant to replace or augment cluster-level logging in Kubernetes.
 Accordingly, many of the directives in `fluent.conf` are borrowed from the official [fluentd image](https://github.com/kubernetes/kubernetes/tree/master/cluster/addons/fluentd-elasticsearch/fluentd-es-image).
 If you don't want to configure which fluentd plugins you're using (i.e. remove Loggly or change how the logs are persisted in S3), fork this repository.